 Perhaps for the first time ever in human history is the whole world going through collective grief.
 There is uncertainty everywhere.
 Your family and friends are constantly worried and anxious about their health and yours, and you, in turn, are worried about their health and betterment.

 Productivity has taken a hit, sleep patterns have changed, work-from-home is still a thing, and you’re probably taking fewer showers than you did before.
-You’re neither moving forward nor backward, just wandering around doing your daily chores without any sense of satisfaction.
-If all of this sounds familiar, it’s because there is an actual word for this feeling - languishing.
+You’re neither moving forward nor backwards, just wandering around doing your daily chores without any sense of satisfaction.
+If all of this sounds familiar, it’s because there is an actual word for this feeling – languishing.

 In his recent article for The New York Times, Adam Grant called languishing the “neglected middle child of mental health”.
 The word is just now gaining popularity, but languishing is not a particularly new phenomenon – although it’s more relevant now than it was ever before.
 It was sociologist Corey Keyes who first described languishing after studying around 3000 adults in North America.